DAY TWO

 My therapist Valeria was lovely, and gave me the choice of some aromatherapy – lavender, lemon, orange, or eucalyptus (I went with a refreshing orange).
 The whole treatment was fantastic, and afterward I spent another half hour or so in their infrared relaxation loungers, a tranquil, dimly lit room with a TV that looped different peaceful nature scenes with pleasant background sound tones.

-Feeling fully relaxed, I left the spa and headed outside.
+Feeling fully refreshed, I left the spa and headed outside.
 The hotel happened to be right at the top of the Spanish Steps, so I wanted to walk over and check out the famous site.
-I was feeling too clean and calm to walk all the way down and all the way back up, so I just checked out the view for a little while before heading on my way.
+I was feeling too clean and relaxed to walk all the way down and all the way back up, so I just checked out the view for a little while before heading on my way.

 I wanted to make it an easy night in, so I had found a well-reviewed pinsa place on the way back to my hotel.
 Pinsa is essentially oval-shaped pizza, though as I would learn from our Flash Pack guide the next day, they consider pinsa and pizza two different things.
 I made my way (passing Bernini’s great fountain of Triton in Piazza Barberini), and followed the map to Habemus Pinsa… though when I got to the right street I was definitely questioning it as it was a desolate block and the restaurant wasn’t really marked.